mrakgr/The-Spiral-Language/readme.md

 dv += - replicate er / r
 ```

 There is one more step of rewriting that can be done here.
-Recall that there are two additions into `dv` and `dv` itself is not used inbetween.
+Recall that there are two additions into `dv` and `dv` itself is not used in between.

 ```
 dv += dz / r